Hergé: Final years: 1966–1983

-In April 1971 Hergé visited the U.S. for the first time, primarily to visit a liver specialist in Rochester, Minnesota; however, on the trip he also visited a Sioux reservation in South Dakota, but was shocked at the conditions in which their inhabitants lived.
+In April 1971, Hergé visited the U.S. for the first time, primarily to visit a liver specialist in Rochester, Minnesota; however, on the trip, he also visited a Sioux reservation in South Dakota, but was shocked at the conditions in which their inhabitants lived.
 On this visit he also spent time in Chicago, San Francisco, Los Angeles, Las Vegas, and Kansas City.
-In April 1972 he travelled to New York City for an international conference on the strip cartoon, and there presented Mayor John Lindsay with a cartoon of Tintin visiting the city and also met with the pop artist Andy Warhol.
+In April 1972, he travelled to New York City for an international conference on the strip cartoon, and there presented Mayor John Lindsay with a cartoon of Tintin visiting the city and also met with the pop artist Andy Warhol.
 Several years later, in 1977, Warhol visited Europe, where he produced a pop art portrait of Hergé.
-In April 1973, Hergé took up an invite to visit Taiwan by the nation's government, in recognition of his promotion of Chinese culture in The Blue Lotus.
+In April 1973, Hergé took up an invitation to visit Taiwan by the nation's government, in recognition of his promotion of Chinese culture in The Blue Lotus.
 During the visit he also spent time in Thailand and Bali.

 Hergé had long sought to regain contact with his old friend Zhang Chongren, with whom he had lost contact.
-He regularly asked any Chinese people that he met if they knew of Zhang, and in 1979 had some success when a staff member in a Brussels Chinese restaurant revealed that he was Zhang's godson.
+He regularly asked any Chinese people that he met if they knew of Zhang, and in 1979, had some success when a staff member in a Brussels Chinese restaurant revealed that he was Zhang's godson.
 Hergé was thus able to re-establish contact with his old friend.
 The journalist Gérard Valet organised for Zhang to visit Brussels so that he and Hergé could be re-united.
-The event took place in March 1981, and was heavily publicised; Hergé however found the situation difficult, disliking the press attention and finding that he and Zhang had grown distant during the intervening years.
+The event took place in March 1981, and was heavily publicised; Hergé, however, found the situation difficult, disliking the press attention and finding that he and Zhang had grown distant during the intervening years.

 In June 1970, Hergé's father died, and after the funeral he holidayed near Lake Geneva.
 In 1974, his assistant Branden suffered a stroke and was left unable to write, with Hergé replacing him with a young man, Alain Baran, who Hergé biographer Pierre Assouline later termed Hergé's "surrogate son".
 In March 1977, Hergé's divorce with Germaine was finalised; although Hergé continued to visit her and financially support her, Germaine took the divorce badly, viewing it as a further betrayal.
 Hergé was then able to marry Fanny several weeks later, in a low-key ceremony on 20 May; he was 70 years old and she was 42.